He was aware that he was still a child: Plot

 Scientists at a research base at the South Pole in 2000 discuss a mysterious weapon called the Spear of Longinus on its way from the Dead Sea.
-Gendo Ikari and Keel Lorenz, members of an expedition named Katsuragi Group, criticize other scientists.
+Gendo Ikari and Keel Lorenz, members of an expedition named the Katsuragi Group, criticize other scientists.
 In 2015, Ryoji Kaji, a member of the special paramilitary agency Nerv, sensing his death is near, leaves a message on someone's answering machine.
 At the Nerv base, the deputy commander Kozo Fuyutsuki is kidnapped.
 Misato Katsuragi, head of Nerv's strategy department, is detained because Kaji, her lover, is suspected of kidnapping Fuyutsuki.
 Fuyutsuki has been kidnapped by an esoteric organization called Seele, which is suspicious of Nerv's commander Gendo.
 Seele questions Fuyutsuki about Gendo, and Fuyutsuki recalls when he met the researcher Yui Ikari and Gendo, who then used his old surname Rokubungi, in 1999.

 Yui and Gendo enter into a romantic relationship.
 Fuyutsuki falls in love with Yui and is suspicious of Gendo, who he believes is only approaching Yui due to her connection with Seele.
-Fuyutsuki begins investigating the Second Impact, an event that kills billions of people that was caused by a mysterious being called Adam.
-He also investigates an underground cavity in Antarctica called White Moon, which originated during an event called the Giant Impact and discovers Gendo's and Seele's involvement in the event.
+Fuyutsuki begins investigating the Second Impact, an event that kills billions of people and was caused by a mysterious being called Adam.
+He also investigates an underground cavity in Antarctica called White Moon, which originated during an event called the Giant Impact, and discovers Gendo's and Seele's involvement in the event.
 Fuyutsuki then meets Yui and Gendo at the Artificial Evolution Institute in Hakone.
 He threatens Gendo with public disclosure of his discoveries but Gendo invites him into an underground cavity beneath Hakone that was constructed by a non-human entity.
 Inside the cavity, Fuyutsuki meets the brilliant researcher Naoko Akagi and Gendo reveals his organization, Gehirn, is working on the Evangelion project, the goal of which is to ensure humanity's future survival.
 Following this revelation, Fuyutsuki joins Gehirn.